puppetlabs/puppet-docs/source/puppet/4.3/reference/modules_publishing.markdown

 Delete a Release
 ----

-At some point, you may want to delete a release of your module.
+At some point, you might want to delete a release of your module.
 You can accomplish this easily from the Forge's web interface.

 >**Note**
 >